Thank you to Campus Fine Wines, 2013-14 season sponsor of Athenaeum programs!

 Fri 4/25, 7pm: Sixteenth Annual Philbrick Poetry Project Reading: Celebrating the Legacy of Charles and Deborah Philbrick.
 The Philbrick Poetry Project is named for long-time Athenaeum members Charles Philbrick, a noted poet, and his wife Deborah, a mentor to many poets, and fosters the art of poetry in RI and New England.
 Join us to learn about and celebrate their lives, work, and legacy in New England.
 The Project is made possible in part by a grant from the RI State Council on the Arts, through an appropriation by the RI General Assembly and a grant from the National Endowment for the Arts.

-Mon 4/28, 8pm: Aurea in concert with the premiere of their original work, The Britten Project, Part Two.
-This is a follow up to last year's Britten Illuminations.
+Mon 4/28, 8pm: Aurea in concert with the premiere of their original work, Britten II: Winter Words.
+This is a sequel to last year's Britten Illuminations.
+Moving forward to the world of Benjamin Britten's stirring mature and late compositional periods, Aurea focuses in this sequel on his last composition, the transcendent string quartet no. 3; Lachrymae for viola and strings; music of Dowland and Purcell; writings of Britten, Peter Pears, Auden, Shostakovitch and Rostropovitch.
+Performers: Katherine Winterstein, Omar Guey, violins; Consuelo Sherba, viola; Emmanuel Feldman, cello; Chris Turner, reader/harmonica.
 Tickets are $30 for Atheneum members, $35 for non-members and MUST BE PURCHASED IN ADVANCE.
 Seating is limited and Aurea’s last concert at the Athenaeum sold out, so buy your tickets early!
-Purchase at the Athenaeum website or call 401-421-6970.
+Purchase at the Athenaeum website here or call 401-421-6970.